STT-CBS: A Conflict-Based Search Algorithm for Multi-Agent Path Finding with Stochastic Travel Times: Algorithm Description

 \subsection{Properties}

-We will prove that under our model, as $\Delta t \xrightarrow{} 0$, the solution returned is optimal in terms of expected sum of travel times.
-We will follow the same procedure as \cite{cbs}.
+We will prove that under our model, the solution returned is optimal in terms of expected sum of travel times.
+We will follow the same procedure as \citet{cbs}.

+A key assumption is required: we suppose that in the unlikely event that two robots do conflict with each other, they do not accumulate additional delay.
+In other words, we ignore the effect of conflicts that do happen.
+By setting the threshold $\epsilon$ to a sufficiently small value, we can accept this assumption when the global conflict probability on our considered time horizon is small.
+We do not know of a tractable method to reason about these conflicts and their propagation during planning.
+However, one effective way to compensate for the error made is to alter the parameters of the gamma distribution representing agent delay at each node such that it captures the additional delay that may be due to occurring conflicts.

-\textbf{Definition 1} \textit{A solution p is valid if and only if each pairwise conflict probability, at each node and longest edge traversed by opposing robots, is smaller than a threshold $\epsilon$.} \textbf{Definition 2} \textit{For a given node N in the constraint tree, we will call CV(N) the set of valid solutions that do not violate constraints of N.} \textbf{Definition 3} \textit{A node N permits a solution p if and only if p $\in$ CV(N).} \textbf{Lemma 1} \textit{As $\Delta t \xrightarrow{} 0$, each resolved constraint ensures that the corresponding collision probability tends towards $\epsilon$.}
+\textbf{Definition 1} \textit{A solution $\solution$ is valid if and only if each pairwise conflict probability, at each node and longest edge traversed by opposing robots, is smaller than a threshold $\epsilon$.} \textbf{Definition 2} \textit{For a given node $\ConstraintTreeNode$ in the constraint tree, we will call CV($\ConstraintTreeNode$) the set of valid solutions that do not violate constraints of $\ConstraintTreeNode$.} \textbf{Definition 3} \textit{A constraint tree node $\ConstraintTreeNode$ permits a solution $\solution$ if and only if $\solution$ $\in$ CV($\ConstraintTreeNode$).} \textbf{Lemma 1} \textit{When creating a pair of constraints from a conflict with \cref{cfcalg}, we return the delay for each agent that brings the probability of conflict to $\epsilon$.}

 \begin{proof}